Layty/ssl/_includes/features.md

 ## Features
-+ < 50KB total footprint with crypto provider
++ < 50KB total footprint with crypto provider and certificates
++ < 10KB total footprint with PSK only (Tiny version)*
-+ SSL 3.0 and TLS 1.0, 1.1 and 1.2 server and client support
++ TLS 1.0, 1.1 and 1.2 server and client support (SSL 3.0 optional)
++ DTLS 1.0 and 1.2 server and client support*
 + Included crypto library - RSA, ECC, AES, 3DES, ARC4, SHA1, SHA256, MD5
 + Assembly language optimizations for Intel, ARM and MIPS
 + Session re-keying and cipher renegotiation